After Roe v Wade, next U.S. abortion battle: state v state

 States that protect abortion access have taken notice.

-In Connecticut, lawmakers last month approved a bill that Governor Ned Lamont has said he will sign that shields abortion providers from lawsuits and prosecution for violating another state's abortion laws.
+In Connecticut, Governor Ned Lamont signed a bill into law on Thursday that shields abortion providers from lawsuits and prosecution for violating another state's abortion laws.

 David Cohen, a professor at the Drexel University Thomas R. Kline School of Law and Lebouche's co-author, said abortion is such a contentious issue it could upend long-standing legal assumptions about state sovereignty.